 No-Holds-Barred Beatdown: the final battle between Barry and Professor Zoom.
 They are evenly matched, however, Zoom impales Barry on one of his legs, in the process limiting Barry's Super Speed; this leaves the Flash an easy picking for Zoom.

 No Sell: Main universe's Superman dispose of one of Zoom's bombs by containing the blast between his hands.
 Flashpoint Superman catches an exploding missile without flinching.

 Offscreen Moment of Awesome: Whilst, the consequences were exceptionally tragic it is implied that one hell of a fight occurred between Flashpoint Wonder Woman and Mera.
-It starts with Mera attacking Diana in her room, who, possibly expecting her arrival, is sharpening her sword.
+It starts with Mera attacking Diana in her room, who is sharpening her sword.
 Mera controls the water from a nearby fountain to use as a weapon, whilst Diana charges with her sword...
 And when the scene cuts back, the entire room has been wrecked, with some of it being on fire, whilst Diana's bloody sword lies on the ground, with her holding Mera's decapitated head and taking her crown.

 Palette Swap: The reporter that reports on Captain Boomerang is basically a palette swap of Cat Grant's model used in Young Justice (although for all we know, she could be Linda Park, Wally West's girlfriend - and later wife - who is a television reporter for Keystone City).

 Reality Ensues: Barry and Flashpoint Batman's first attempt at recreating Barry's Superhero Origin (i.e. a chemical dousing and lightning strike) simply results in full-body third-degree burns.

 "The Reason You Suck" Speech: Thawne condescendingly and joyfully rips into Barry for his decision to save his mother and how it screwed everything up.